Skip to content

 A warning may appear (as shown in the screenshot below) - confirm it by clicking "Next" if you are sure that you would not overwrite any previously done and not yet saved work.
 Now we can edit the fields of the Base metadata profile.
 We can add new fields or remove old ones.

-Figure 4 - Copy Metadata profile
+Figure 4 - Copy metadata profile

 Step 4: Add new specific fields